-A relationship can be strong or weak.
-In a strong relationship the engine knows that the one-side of the relationship contains unique values.
-If the engine cannot check that the one-side of the relationship contains unique values for the key, then the relationship is weak.
-A relationship can be weak either because the engine cannot ensure the uniqueness of the constraint, due to technical reasons we outline later, or because the developer defined it as such.
+A relationship can be regular or limited.
+In a regular relationship the engine knows that the one-side of the relationship contains unique values.
+If the engine cannot check that the one-side of the relationship contains unique values for the key, then the relationship is limited.
+A relationship can be limited either because the engine cannot ensure the uniqueness of the constraint, due to technical reasons we outline later, or because the developer defined it as such.

 A single data model can contain tables stored in VertiPaq and tables stored in DirectQuery.
 Moreover, tables in DirectQuery can originate from different data sources, generating several DirectQuery data islands.

 In order to differentiate between data in VertiPaq and data in DirectQuery, we say that data is either in the continent (VertiPaq) or in the islands (DirectQuery data sources).